Nonduality Salon (/ \)

 by various NDS authors

-that you really want to pursue, a kind of lassitude about
+pursue the goals that you really want to pursue, a kind of lassitude

-seeking the most important things you want.
-This vice's
+about seeking the most important things you want.
+This vice's character

 I have had some experience with this in my own spiritual practice.
 An example - after I teach a meditation class is a great time for me to sit.
 My meditation at that time is usually deep and effortless as the vrittis are relatively settled and my awareness is already focused internally.
 I've observed that I often come home and eat something instead.
 Then I go to bed without meditating.